 - As distressing as it is to see your baby upset and distressed when you leave them, try and avoid sneaking off without saying goodbye to them because this will confuse and distress your baby.

 As your baby gets older they are able to start and understand cause and effect behaviours and be able to have some control over what they do.
-Therefore, this is an ideal opportunity to start and teach your baby the implications of their behaviour.
+Therefore, this is an ideal opportunity to start to teach your baby the implications of their behaviour.

 An ideal example of this is if your baby was to try and pick up a valuable ornament, they would be told no and then moved away.
-Repeating these actions with daily hazards is an ideal way to teach your baby and reinforce positive behaviours that you want to see from them.
+Repeating these actions with daily hazards is an ideal way to teach your baby and reinforce positive behaviours you want to see from them.